rajatjindal/spin-trigger-ghaction/README.md

 ## How it works

 WebAssembly is sandboxed by default, and you ask for permissions that you require to run.
+The idea is that the GitHub actions author will have to ask for specific permissions and this runtime trigger will enable only those capabilities.

 ### Outbound requests